-Vaccine schedule and product used.
-Opportunities for confusion arise from having one polya new pro-vaccine organization for parents and the public www.voicesforvaccines.org saccharide vaccine product and three conjugate vaccine products.
-In addition, each of the four vaccines is recommended for use in different age groups.
+boosters varies by risk factor.
 And, finally, products for use in adults age 56 years and older include off-label recommendations.
-Scheduling varies by number of primary doses recommended and the need for and frequency of boosters.
 It is important that clinicians access the resources below for specific information on selecting a vaccine product and scheduling vaccination for their patients.